Filter a Power BI report and share it with coworkers

-The field must be of type string and neither tablename or fieldname can contain spaces.
+The field must be of type number, datetime, or string.
+The tablename or fieldname values can't contain spaces.

 In our example, the name of the table is Store, the name of the field is Territory, and the value we want to filter on is NC:

 Your browser adds special characters to represent slashes, spaces, and apostrophes, so you end up with:

 See the article Filter a report using query string parameters in the URL for much more detail.

 When you share the report, clear the Send email notification to recipients check box.

 Send the link with the filter that you created earlier.